Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Related Work

-Traditional works typically do not couple the estimation problem they solve to the envisaged high-level application and hence do not reach optimal whole-system performance (e.g., \cite{lu2010camera,ding2020adaptive,torres2015optimal}).
-We incorporate object detection performance as a feedback signal \cite{onzon2021neural}, but we do not rely on a tailored end-to-end learning approach.
-Instead, we propose a more modular, extensible and interpretable approach: given the image data, we empirically determine a performance profile (adapted to the application) in terms of data quality metrics.
-To this end, we employ dedicated blur and noise estimators with real-time capabilities by adapting \cite{shin2019camera, shim2018gradient, ding2020adaptive, onzon2021neural} to focus on regions of interest.
-The details of these estimators and the adaptations made are presented in upcoming sections (Secs.~\ref{sec:imageQ:blurestim} and \ref{sec:imageQ:noiseestim}).
+Onzon et al. \cite{onzon2021neural} propose a neural network for auto-exposure control that is trained jointly, end-to-end with an object detector.
+Unlike \cite{shin2019camera}, the authors consider an extensive noise formation pipeline.
+On top of this, we assume a more comprehensive and realistic image formation by additionally including motion and defocus blur as well as all image corruptions occurring simultaneously and influencing each other (cf. \cite{tai2012motion}).
+Moreover, we do not rely on a tailored end-to-end learning approach, but instead propose a more modular, extensible and interpretable concept: given the image data, we empirically determine a performance profile (adapted to the application) in terms of data quality metrics.
+To this end, we employ dedicated blur and noise estimators with real-time capabilities by adapting \cite{shin2019camera, shim2018gradient} and \cite{onzon2021neural} to focus on regions of interest.
+The details are presented in the upcoming section.